sedanonpc/agentdd/README.md

 - Added fallback.html for error handling in Vercel deployments
 - Fixed Git configuration to ensure correct user attribution
 - Deployed and maintained by sedanoNPC

+## Branch v05a
+This is a change made on the v05a branch.